gchq/sleeper/docs/11-dev-guide.md

 ## Release Process

-See the [release process guide](14-release-process.md) for instructions on how to publish a release of Sleeper
+See the [release process guide](14-release-process.md) for instructions on how to publish a release of Sleeper.